February newsletter - Our Strauss year begins!

 Do come and see how we get on with it (goodness me it’s difficult…) on Sunday 1st March at 6pm at St Hilda’s Church on Courtrai Road in Crofton Park (map).
 We ask observers for a £10 contribution towards costs.

-If you are a string player and would like to join us for the weekend, please get in touch with Jon Cooley post haste! joncooley30@gmail.com
+If you are a string player and would like to join us for the weekend, please get in touch with Alison Holford post haste! alisonholfordmusic@gmail.com

 Eleanor Dennis - one of our two Salomes

-Tickets for our big exciting Salome production are figuratively flying off the shelves, and you’ll see lots more content and presence of our advertising over the next few weeks as we start rehearsals in two weeks time.
+Tickets for our big exciting Salome production are selling like hot cakes, and you’ll see lots more of us on social media, in the press and further afield over the next month.
+We start in a fortnight’s time.

-Alison the orchestral manager met with Nigel the arranger the other day and she now has all of the orchestral parts in her possession, and meetings between production team, venue and to a lesser extent, yours truly, are now increasing in frequency as we prepare to bring you one of the most exciting operatic events to hit London for years.
-Superb singing, remarkable storytelling and an extremely distinguished choreographer are guaranteed to make this the 2026 event people will be talking about for years to come.
+Alison our orchestral manager met with Nigel the arranger the other day and she now has all of the orchestral parts in her possession, and meetings between production team, venue and to a lesser extent, yours truly, are now increasing in frequency as we prepare to bring you one of the most exciting operatic events to hit London for years.
+Superb singing, top-quality playing, remarkable storytelling and an extremely distinguished choreographer are guaranteed to make this the operatic event of 2026!

 And of course, it wouldn’t be me producing opera if I didn’t ask once more if you might be able to help with a donation towards it, would it?

-I was doing a bit of work on Parsifal the other day, and I came across this rather splendid introduction to the opera, by my friend Elias Corrinth, from the Berlin Staatsoper.
-It’s in German with very accurate English subtitles, but if it’s of interest, and you have hitherto been a Parsifal denier or struggling to become converted to Wagner’s final opera, I’d heartily recommend Elias’s introduction.
+I was doing a bit of work on Parsifal the other day, and I came across this rather superb introduction to the opera, by my friend Elias Corrinth, from the Berlin Staatsoper.
+It’s in German with very accurate English subtitles, and will convert the Parsifal agnostics to the way of the Grail!

 And thanks as ever to our sponsors, Big Yellow Storage; thank you for keeping good care of all of our stuff!